Data Governance Roles and Their Responsibilities: A Complete Round Up

 AspectData AdminData StewardData CustodianData User

-DefinitionOversees the implementation of the entire data governance programAct as a bridge between business and IT so that business users can access the right dataDeals with the movement, security, storage, and use of dataUses data to draw insights from it for business decision-making
+DefinitionOversees the implementation of the data governance programAct as a bridge between business and IT so that business users can access the right dataDeals with the movement, security, storage, and use of dataUses data to draw insights from it for business decision-making

 Top responsibility- 1.
 Processes and transforms data for modeling while ensuring its integrity and usability - 2.
 Serves as the escalation points for resolving all data-related conflicts- 1.
 Helps standardize data definitions, rules, and descriptions - 2.
 Helps define access policies and optimize data-related workflows and communication- 1.
 Oversees data access and storage - 2.
 Identifies data stewards for various data domains and collaborates with them on data quality issues- 1.
 Understand the data governance policies, standards, rules, and definitions - 2.
 Use tools from the modern data stack to extract value from data